-A few leaf blowers include a conversion kit that vacuums, finely mulches and collects leaves in a bag.
-A built-in impeller minces leaves into smaller bits, compressing dry foliage for easy composting or disposal.
-For most blowers, the ability to suck up leaves is secondary, so performance rarely matches sweeping and loosening abilities.
-"The vacuum mode of a leaf blower is best reserved for smaller and less accessible jobs, where a leaf rake would be difficult to use," explains Noonan.
+Some leaf blowers include a conversion kit that enables the model to vacuum, finely mulch and collect debris in a bag.
+A built-in impeller minces leaves and other detritus into smaller bits, which are then compressed for easy composting or disposal.
+For most blowers, the ability to suck up leaves is a secondary function, so performance rarely matches their sweeping and loosening abilities.
 Owners often use the vacuum feature for decks when they don't want to send pet hair and debris flying into the yard.

-Using leaf blowers in neighborhoods has become a point of contention in some areas due to their excessive noise.
-"Many towns limit the use of blowers because of it (noise), and even if yours doesn't, you'll want to avoid gripes from neighbors," says Charles Passy at Money Magazine.
-The quietest leaf blowers measure less than 65 decibels when 50 feet away, which is a good level to keep the neighbors happy.
-No matter what the rating is, experts say you should always wear adequate ear and eye protection with a leaf blower.
+Be respectful of your neighbors.
+Using leaf blowers has become a point of contention in some areas due to their excessive noise.
+The quietest leaf blowers measure less than 65 decibels when 50 feet away, which is a good level to keep the neighbors happy, but some measure more than 70.
+You'll probably avoid complaints if you don't fire up your leaf blower too early in the morning or late at night.
+And, for your own protection, experts say you should never operate a leaf blower without adequate ear and eye protection.

 Leaf blowers vary greatly in price, with electric corded models ranging from less than $50 to over $100.
 Cordless models also start at under $100, but can go as high as $300, and gas-powered handheld models start at about $150 and go up to $300 or more.
 The quality of the engine or battery and other parts, as well as the number and type of features, will affect the price.
 Most leaf blowers have a two-year warranty, although some go as long as five or seven years for consumer use.